patdeg/mcchatbot/README.md

 ## Features
 - Tails the Minecraft log in real time and parses async chat events.
 - Heuristics decide when to answer (name mentions, trigger word, alert keywords, or any question/engage terms).
+- Uses Groq Tool Use to drive `/tp`, `/time`, and `/weather` commands whenever the LLM decides it’s appropriate.
 - Sends prompts to the configured Demeterics chat-completions model and posts the answer in-game.
 - Prevents spam with a configurable reply cooldown and trigger words.
 - Records every answered question in `chat_history.log` (or a custom file) for audits.